altwajre/hello-akka/resources/docs/02-general-concepts/04-supervision-and-monitoring/README.md

 ```

 # One-For-One Strategy vs. All-For-One Strategy
-- There are two classes of supervision strategies which come with Akka: OneForOneStrategy and AllForOneStrategy.
-Both are configured with a mapping from exception type to supervision directive (see above) and limits on how often a child is allowed to fail before terminating it.
-The difference between them is that the former applies the obtained directive only to the failed child, whereas the latter applies it to all siblings as well.
-Normally, you should use the OneForOneStrategy, which also is the default if none is specified explicitly.
+- There are two classes of supervision strategies which come with Akka: `OneForOneStrategy` and `AllForOneStrategy`.
+- Both are configured with:
+    - A mapping from exception type to supervision directive.
+    - Limits on how often a child is allowed to fail before terminating it.
+- **One-For-One Strategy**: applies the obtained directive only to the failed child.
+- **All-For-One Strategy**: applies it to all siblings as well.
+- Normally, you should use the `OneForOneStrategy`, which also is the default if none is specified explicitly.
+- The `AllForOneStrategy` is applicable in cases where:
+    - The ensemble of children has tight dependencies among them.
+    - A failure of one child affects the function of the others.
+    - I.e. they are linked in a way that is impossible to disentangle or separate.
-- The AllForOneStrategy is applicable in cases where the ensemble of children has such tight dependencies among them, that a failure of one child affects the function of the others, i.e. they are inextricably linked.
-Since a restart does not clear out the mailbox, it often is best to terminate the children upon failure and re-create them explicitly from the supervisor (by watching the children’s lifecycle); otherwise you have to make sure that it is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.
+- Since a restart does not clear out the mailbox:
+    - It is best to terminate the children upon failure and re-create them explicitly from the supervisor.
+        - By watching the children’s lifecycle.
+    - Otherwise you have to make sure that:
+        - It is no problem for any of the actors to receive a message which was queued before the restart but processed afterwards.
-- Normally stopping a child (i.e. not in response to a failure) will not automatically terminate the other children in an all-for-one strategy; this can easily be done by watching their lifecycle: if the Terminated message is not handled by the supervisor, it will throw a DeathPactException which (depending on its supervisor) will restart it, and the default preRestart action will terminate all children.
-Of course this can be handled explicitly as well.
+- Stopping a child normally (i.e. not in response to a failure):
+    - Will not automatically terminate the other children in an all-for-one strategy;.
+    - This can easily be done by watching their lifecycle.
+    - If the `Terminated` message is not handled by the supervisor, it will throw a `DeathPactException`.
+    - Depending on its supervisor, this will restart it.
+    - The default `preRestart` action will terminate all children.
+    - This can be handled explicitly as well.
-- Please note that creating one-off actors from an all-for-one supervisor entails that failures escalated by the temporary actor will affect all the permanent ones.
-If this is not desired, install an intermediate supervisor; this can very easily be done by declaring a router of size 1 for the worker, see Routing.
+- Creating one-off actors from an all-for-one supervisor entails that failures escalated by the temporary actor will affect all the permanent ones.
+- If this is not desired, install an intermediate supervisor.
+- This can be done by declaring a router of size 1 for the worker, see [Routing](TODO).